-Step 6: At this point, you can either feed the two aglets over the top and tuck the two ends into your shoes.
-Alternatively, thread the ends underneath and tie the two together over the top of your shoes.
+Step 6: You now have the choice to either bring the two aglets across the top and tuck the ends into your shoes, or pass them underneath and tie a knot over the top of your shoes.

-Top Tip: This method will also work with high-tops, like these Chuck 70 Highs, you'll just need to repeat steps 3 and 4 a few more times until you reach the top of the collar.
+Top Tip: This method will also work with high-tops, you'll just need to repeat steps 3 and 4 a few more times until you reach the top of the collar.

 Step 7: Repeat the whole process with your second Converse sneaker so you have a complete pair.